 You’re sending your student off to college for four (or maybe more) years.
-You worry because he is going to be on his own, and maybe you struggle (just a little) with your feelings about the empty nest.
+You worry because they are going to be on their own, and maybe you struggle (just a little) with your feelings about the empty nest.
 And you wonder what life will be like for your student at school.

-Parents who have experienced college life themselves, may think they know a little about what to expect.
-(But they often forget their experiences may be twenty years or more old.
+Parents who have experienced college life themselves may think they know a little about what to expect.
+(But they often forget their experiences happened twenty or more years ago.
 Things have changed.)
 Other parents, who may not have attended college themselves, do not have their own experiences to guide their expectations.

-So how do we know anything about college life?
-For many of us, our source is what we see and hear in the media – news stories, films, TV, and advertising.
+So how do we know anything about current college life?
+For many of us, our source is what we see and hear in the media – news stories, films, TV, and advertising, social media.
 College students – and college faculty and officials – will quickly tell you that that image is often, very often, less than accurate.
 One study of first year college students found that 77% of students surveyed felt that the media over-exaggerates the excitement of college.

 Journalistic coverage of colleges and universities is often around crisis situations – sexual assault, hazing, drugs; student loan debt, or sports.
 A study conducted by the Brookings Institute several years ago discovered that only 1.4 percent of news coverage in this country deals with education.
 Of that 1.4 percent, only about 27 percent deals with colleges and universities.
 Twenty-seven percent of 1.4 percent isn’t much coverage!
 This study concluded that “education news coverage suffers from problems related both to quantity and to quality.”